PopoTheGamer/PopoTheGamer/README.md

 ### Well, hello there

 - Well, nothing usual here.
 Just an normal GitHub
-- May gonna update more if i have more ideas 🌱
+- May gonna update more if i have more ideas and things about what did i've done 🌱

 <!--
 **PopoTheGamer/PopoTheGamer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.